-Without a Lasting Power of Attorney, relatives have to apply to the Court of Protection to become involved, something which can be a long and costly process.
-If someone becomes incapacitated without having a Lasting Power of Attorney in place, the Court of Protection can appoint a Deputy to look after their financial affairs.
+Without an LPA, relatives have to apply to the Court of Protection to become involved, something which can be a long-winded and costly process.
+If someone becomes incapacitated without having an LPA in place, the Court of Protection can appoint a Deputy to look after their financial affairs.

 At Weightmans, we'll guide you sensitively through the process of choosing attorneys, completing the necessary forms and registering a Lasting Power of Attorney.

 Lasting Power of Attorney

 A Lasting Power of Attorney is a legal tool that enables a person you trust, such as a family member to make important decisions about your finances or property or make health and welfare decisions on your behalf, should you be unable to make these decisions due to the loss of mental capacity.

 There are two types of LPA; one is to appoint attorney(s) for property and financial affairs, and the other for health and welfare.

 You can choose to do either or both, although they are equally important.